pqqqYa/pqqqYa.github.io/_posts/2024-09-22-donotwalkrun.md

   - speech
 ---

-# Jensen Huang’s Speech At Caltech 2024 Commencement
+> The English text of the article is extracted from a YouTube video, and the Chinese and English have been proofread.

-## In this era, run, don't walk!
+# In this era, run, don't walk!

 Ladies and gentlemen, President Rosenbaum, esteemed faculty members, distinguished guests, proud parents, and above all, the 2024 graduating class of Caltech.